How to Choose a Memory Care Facility

 Breaking down monthly care costs

-Memory care facilities typically charge 20-25% more than standard assisted living.
-Base rates cover housing, three daily meals, planned activities, and 24-hour emergency assistance.
-Costs vary by location.
-Georgia residents pay around $2,500 monthly, while Washington D.C. residents pay up to $12,090.
+Memory care facilities typically charge 20% to 25% more than standard assisted living.
+Base rates cover housing, three daily meals, planned activities, and 24-hour emergency assistance, though the total swings widely by location: Georgia residents pay around $2,500 monthly, while in Washington D.C. the figure climbs to $12,090.

 Most facilities tier their pricing based on care level.
 Services are assigned points ranging from basic assistance like mealtime reminders to complex medication management.
 The median operating margin for memory care services is 23%.